AlekhyaAkella/edyst-s19-choose-a-pokemon/frontend/README.md

-This repo contains HTML and CSS files under frontend folder which are written to display the images of three pokemons with their respective names.
+This repo contains HTML and CSS files under frontend folder which are written to "display the images of three pokemons with their respective names."

 1.Various HTML tags and CSS attributes are used.